mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 registered and you must register it manually using the `register()` function.

 @prop [unregister=true] {boolean}
-By default, the factory is unregistered as soon as the module which created it is unloaded.
+By default, the factory is unregistered as soon as the add-on which created it is unloaded.
 By including this option, set to `false`, the factory is not automatically unregistered and you must unregister it manually using the `unregister()` function.